D3-J2GWK/D3/README.md

 The most prominent feature of this viz is transition and what appers to be pre and post states of data, in this case the alphabet.
 Let's quickly review how this is done and then ask that you add some artistic flare in makeing some customizations based on your preferences.

-We first use D3 to enter the Data Join phase, where existing data is merged with incoming data and a distinction made between existing, overlapping and data that should be removed.
+We first use D3 to enter the Data Join phase, where existing data is merged with incoming data and a distinction is made between existing, overlapping and the data that should be removed.

 ```javascript
     // DATA JOIN